kdp1965/tt06-um-lisa/README.md

 accessing the LISA core debug features including register access, stop and resume, setting breakpoints, viewing and modifying RAM contents, etc.

+The Debugger UART is also available to the LISA processor core by sending it an 'l' command.
+After that, the LISA processor can send / receive data over the UART.
+Issuing a "+++" command with a 0.5s guard time before / after will connect the UART back to the debugger.

 The size of this project is 2x8 tiles.

+I have written (in C) and assembler, linker and C compiler (still a work in progress).
+Also I have a Python based debugger that can load and verify the SPI FLASH, start and stop the core, view registers, etc.

 More documentation to come...